AlephAlpha/Nekomata/doc/Builtins.md

 ### `half` (`½`, `1 -> 1`)

-Divide an integer by two.
+Check if an integer is even, and divide it by 2.

-Fails when the number is odd.
+Fails when the integer is odd.

 This function is automatically vectorized.